 I like to be able to do that without having to ask someone for help.

-We plan to enjoy our pallet deck this summer and fall quite a bit, and maybe I’ll even make it bigger and add two more pallets.
+I plan to enjoy our pallet deck this summer and in the fall quite a bit.
+Maybe I’ll even make it bigger and add two more pallets.

 Making a deck out of pallet is definitely one easy way to make an instant deck if you want one, even in a small backyard.

-What do you think of our makeshift deck?
+What do you think of my makeshift raised pallet deck?

 Pin for later!